 Based on robot type, the traditional robots will register the highest growth from 2021 to 2026.

 Aerospace manufacturing employs different types of robots for different applications, such as drilling, fastening, painting, and coating.
 These activities require different robots, and sometimes they require the combination of different robots to perform certain tasks, such as fuselage assembly, aircraft inspection, and health monitoring system.
 The functioning of the cartesian robots is based on the three linear joints, which are parallel to the standard X, Y, and Z axes formations whereas, articulated robots, which are equipped with two or more rotary joints, enable circular movements.
-While cylindrical robots are a combination of rotary and linear joints, which enable circular as well as linear movements and can be used in different assembly lines such as fastening, welding, painting & coating, among other applications.
+While cylindrical robots are a combination of rotary and linear joints, which enable circular as well as linear movements and can be used in different assembly lines such as fastening, welding, painting and coating, among other applications.

 Based on Component, the end effector segment will register the highest growth from 2021 to 2026.